dasmeta/terraform-aws-sns/modules/topic/README.md

-## HOW to use SNS module with Multiple Subscribers.
+## How to use SNS module with Multiple Subscribers.

 ```terraform
 provider "aws" {